ramonskie/codex/walkthrough/concourse_pipelines_setup.md

  - $.aliases.target: Please define aliases for your BOSH directors (uuid -> addr)
  - $.auth: Please define your BOSH directors in ci/boshes.yml (and remove this line)

-2 error(s) detected:
- - $.aliases.target: Please define aliases for your BOSH directors (uuid -> addr)
- - $.auth: Please define your BOSH directors in ci/boshes.yml (and remove this line)

-2 error(s) detected:
- - $.aliases.target: Please define aliases for your BOSH directors (uuid -> addr)
- - $.auth: Please define your BOSH directors in ci/boshes.yml (and remove this line)

 6 error(s) detected:
  - $.meta.github.owner: Please specify the name of the user / organization that owns the Github repository (in ci/settings.yml)
  - $.meta.github.private_key: Please generate an SSH Deployment Key for this repo and specify it in ci/settings.yml